russluber/project-rap-sheet/data/README.md

 # data

-Data layout:
+layout:
 - `raw/`
-  Original scraped and downloaded files.
-Treated as read only.
+  Original data files from webscraping and intermediate files for manual editing.

 - `processed/`
   Clean tables created by the `fliptop` package.